pmcgrenery/WxBrief/TESTING.md

 ### **As a user, I want to add an airport to the list, so that I can see the weather at that airport.**

 1. The user can add an airport by selecting the + icon on the controls bar or by selecting enter.
-2. The user is presented with a modal that gives basic instructions of how to add an airport.
+2. The user is presented with a modal that gives basic instructions on how to add an airport.
-3. The user will recieve warnings in the modal if they fail to enter a known airport or enter the wrong number of characters.
+3. The user will receive warnings in the modal if they fail to enter a known airport or enter the wrong number of characters.
 4. The user then clicks Add Airport when they have entered the ICAO code.
 5. The screen then smooth scrolls down to the bottom of the page to show the newly added airport.